JoshSE2/OneHealth/README.md

 ## 🌐 Project Overview

-**OneHealth Mate** is a comprehensive online healthcare assistant platform developed to reduce unnecessary hospital visits for minor or common symptoms.
+**OneHealth** is a comprehensive online healthcare assistant platform developed to reduce unnecessary hospital visits for minor or common symptoms.
 The system provides **immediate access to medical advice** and allows patients to **book appointments** with doctors when needed.

 By combining smart symptom checking tools with streamlined appointment scheduling and role-based user access, OneHealth improves both user experience and healthcare efficiency.